 Awesome, isn’t it?

-Day of the Dead or Dia de los Muertos is a colourful and festive occasion that honours deceased family members and celebrates their lives.
+Day of the Dead or Dia de Los Muertos is a colorful and festive occasion that honors deceased family members and celebrates their lives.
 Already historically since the Aztecs times mourning of the dead was considered disrespectful.

-A day before Dia de los Muertos, October 31 is a preparation for the upcoming celebration and also a Halloween celebration.
+A day before Dia de Los Muertos, October 31 is a preparation for the upcoming celebration and also a Halloween celebration.
 Halloween is not the same thing as The Day of the Dead though.
 Read more about it here.

-Also if you plan to join the Day of the Dead celebration, here’s a quick&easy skull mask tutorial to try it yourself.
-It’s awesome for Halloween as well!
+Also if you plan to join the Day of the Dead celebration, It’s awesome for Halloween as well! here’s a quick&easy skull mask tutorial to try it yourself.